AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 influence of the rotation of the source body on the

 properties of the excited gravitational field.
 Left: In Newton's theory, the gravitational field of a body is given only by the distribution of matter and does not depend at all on its possible rotation (unless it leads to changes in the distribution of matter).
 Similarly, a smooth and symmetrical body (such as a sphere) rotating in an ideal liquid without viscosity does not cause the liquid to move around it.
 Right: In the general theory of relativity, however, the rotation of the source leaves characteristic "traces" on the external gravitational field (on the space-time metric) - local inertial systems are entrained - free bodies are entrained by the rotating gravitational field in the direction of the source rotation.
-Similarly, a body rotating in a viscous liquid entrains the liquid near its surface. |
+Similarly, a body rotating in a viscous liquid entrains the liquid near its surface into rotation. |

 Magnetogravity -